Or Goren | Feb 2, 2019 | 1

 Are Powerline Adapters Better Than Wifi?

 Since you’re most likely already connected to the internet with a router in your house, you probably already have a WiFi connection spread around the house.
 So, you might ask, if WiFi is good enough for using my smartphone or laptop around the house, why not use it for the telly?

 The answer really depends on your situation.
 Generally speaking, HD streaming video needs a lot of bandwidth.
 According to Netflix, an HD stream uses up to 3GB per hour, and their 4K streams use up to 7GB per hour.

-This means that if you’re watching one episode of The Crown in 4K, your TV would have to download almost 7GB of data.
+This means that if you’re watching one episode of Stranger Things in 4K, your TV would have to download almost 7GB of data.
 And since no one likes buffering, your internet connection – particularly the part connected to your TV – needs to be fast enough so it can catch up.